Principal reconstructed modes of dark energy and gravity: Significance of the detection and the CPCA decomposition

-where the matrix $\Psi$ has as columns the KL eigenmodes of the posterior with respect to the prior, and the matrix $\Lambda$ is diagonal and quantifies the improvement of the posterior with respect to the prior.
-While the KL modes are not orthonormal in the Euclidean sense, they are orthogonal in the metrics induced by the prior and posterior covariances:
+where the matrix $\Psi$ has as columns the CPC eigenmodes of the posterior with respect to the prior, and the matrix $\Lambda$ is diagonal and quantifies the improvement of the posterior with respect to the prior.
+While the CPC modes are not orthonormal in the Euclidean sense, they are orthogonal in the metrics induced by the prior and posterior covariances:

-so that parameters projected along the KL modes are statistically independent for both the prior and the posterior.
+so that parameters projected along the CPC modes are statistically independent for both the prior and the posterior.

-The posterior Fisher matrix can also be decomposed into the same KL modes:
+The posterior Fisher matrix can also be decomposed into the same CPC modes:

-so that we can easily compute the SNR as a sum of the SNR in each of the independent KL modes:
+so that we can easily compute the Signal to Noise Ratio (SNR) as a sum of the SNR in each of the independent CPC modes:

-where $\theta_0$ is the reference vector for the SNR calculation and the index $a$ spans the KL modes.
+where $\theta_0$ is the reference vector for the SNR calculation and the index $a$ spans the CPC modes.

 Following~\cite{Raveri:2018wln}, we can also define the number of parameters in our reconstruction that are constrained relative to the prior as

 where $N$ is the number of nominal parameters.
 This is a coarse measure of the constraining ability of a measurement, because it only counts how many parameters are appreciably constrained, rather that quantifying how well they are constrained.
 Along with this, we introduce a quantitative measure of the constraining power, $T$, defined as the trace of the ``improvement'' matrix $\Lambda$,